In addition to the US Airways double miles offer, you can also earn double points on…

 They’ve partnered with Chase to introduce a new credit card with a big welcome bonus.
 But is the Southwest Performance Business Card 80,000 points offer right for you?

-Southwest Performance Business Card 80,000 Points Offer (Ended)
+Southwest Performance Business Card 80,000 Points Offer (Expired)

 Right out the gate, Southwest has come to play and they’ve brought out the big dogs with the Southwest Performance Business Card 80,000 points offer.
 This offer has ended.
 The new offer is 70,000 points.